logaretm/vee-validate/docs/src/templates/markdown/rules/validations.md

 ### [decimal:{decimals?}](#rule-decimal)

-The field under validation must be numeric and may contain the specified amount of decmial point.
+The field under validation must be numeric and may contain the specified amount of decimal point.

-- `decmials:` The maximum allowed number of decimal point numbers.
-Not passing the decmials will accept numeric data which may or may not contain decimal point numbers.
+- `decimals:` The maximum allowed number of decimal point numbers.
+Not passing the decimals will accept numeric data which may or may not contain decimal point numbers.

 <input v-validate="'decimal:3'" :class="{'input': true, 'is-danger': errors.has('decimal_field') }" name="decimal_field" type="text" placeholder="Numeric value with decimals">
 <span v-show="errors.has('decimal_field')" class="help is-danger">{{ errors.first('decimal_field') }}</span>